-On first login, from the account Overview page, click on the "Add a Datasource" button:
+From the account Overview page, click Add a Datasource:

-Or, click on "Data" menu on the the top righthand corner of the screen, and select "Datasources" from the drop down menu:
+Click on the Data menu at the top righthand corner of the screen, and select Datasources from the drop-down menu:

 Whether a new or existing account, you'll come to datasource settings screen below.
 Leave this page open as it will be used in Step 4.
 You can now proceed onto the next steps.